-The value of the connectorSizing annotation must be a literal false or true value.
+This section describes the connectorSizing annotation inside a Dialog annotation.
+The value of connectorSizing must be a literal false or true.
 If connectorSizing = false, this annotation has no effect.
 If connectorSizing = true, the corresponding variable must be declared with the parameter prefix, must be a subtype of a scalar Integer and must have a literal default value of zero.